kennyrkun/bobwars/README.md

 # bobwars
-bobwars is a game like age of empires (2), except instead of being all medieval and stuff it's just the bob copy pasta and google plus
+bobwars ia real-time strategy game focusing on the intense struggle between Bob and Google+ which took place in late 2013.

 ## Setting up
 Clone the project to the desired location on your machine.
-Make sure you have [SFML 2.4](http://www.sfml-dev.org/download/sfml/2.4.2/) in the project's root directory.
+Make sure you have [SFML 2.5.1](http://www.sfml-dev.org/download/sfml/2.5.1/) in the project's root directory.

-If you want to build the game without dynamic runtime library linking then you'll have to [build SFML yourself](http://en.sfml-dev.org/forums/index.php?topic=8158.msg54553#msg54553).

-You'll also need [SFUI2](https://github.com/kennyrkun/SFUI/tree/SFUI2) and [DiscordRPC](https://github.com/discordapp/discord-rpc).
+You'll also need [SFUI2](https://github.com/kennyrkun/SFUI/) (latest) and [DiscordRPC](https://github.com/discordapp/discord-rpc) (Windows only).

 ### Linux
 If all prerequisites are satisfied, you should be able to build the project very easily: